 How far can you move if you have joint custody of your child?

-Relocation Legal Assistance in Clearwater & Tampa, FL
+Relocation Legal Assistance in Dunedin & Tampa, FL

 Florida Statute 61.13001 governs a parents ability to relocate greater than 50 miles with a minor child.
 If you have a child subject to an existing Parenting Plan or court order, you must follow the requirements of this Statute prior to relocating more than 50 miles from the child's principal residence.